-As we previously mentioned, your typical shopper will think of their own body measurements when looking at a size chart.
-Nevertheless, on some occasions you may want to create size charts based on garment and not body measurements.
+When looking at a size chart, your typical shopper will think of their own body measurements.
+Nevertheless, on some occasions you may want to create size charts based on garment measurements.

-There are nevertheless some measurements which are specific for garments, and those are the following ones.
+There are anyways some measurements which are specific for garments, and they are the following ones.

-Equivalent to the leg length of the body measurements, to measure the inseam lay the pants flat lengthwise.
-Start at the crotch seam and draw a line down to the bottom of the pants.
+The inseam is the equivalent to the leg length of the body measurements.
+To measure the inseam lay the pants flat lengthwise.
+Start at the seam of the crotch and draw a line down to the bottom of the pants.

 The back rise is measured from the crotch seam to the top of the waistband along the back seam.
-If your pants material is stretchy, be careful not to pull it from its original shape.
+If the material of your pants is stretchy, be careful not to pull it from its original shape.

 Measure the width of the pants at the very bottom from one side to another.
 Double the measurement to get the circumference.

-A great fit can keep your customers happy and the quickest way to make sure that your shoppers are getting exactly the size they need, is by adding pants measurements charts to your fashion e-commerce shop.
+As you already know, a great fit can keep your customers happy and the quickest way to make sure that your shoppers are getting exactly the size they need, is by adding pants size charts to your shop.

 With Sizefox, you can also offer a complete sizing solution to your shoppers.
 Recommending the right fit to your visitors, you can increase conversions and returning customers.
 All of this free of charge for you and with a 15-minutes integration.